OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **5.2** XING furthermore reserves the right to modify the services offered on the XING Websites or to offer services different from those offered at the time of the user’s registration at any time

-(a) to the extent XING is obliged to ensure the services that it offers are in compliance with legislation incumbent upon the services, particularly in the event of a change to said legislation,
+(a) to the extent XING is obliged to ensure the services that they offer are in compliance with legislation incumbent upon the services, particularly in the event of a change to said legislation,

 (b) to the extent XING is therefore deemed to have complied with a legal judgement or decision by the authorities,